fzyukio/koe/README.md

 Contact us if you want a different licence option.

 ## Copyright
-Copyright (c) 2013-9999 Yukio Fukuzawa.
+Copyright (c) 2017-2020 Yukio Fukuzawa and Wesley Webb.
 All rights reserved.